YuankaiQi/REVERIE/README.md

 ## Integrating into Your Project
 + If you are new to this task, we recommend to first review the VLN task by [Self-Monitor](https://github.com/chihyaoma/selfmonitoring-agent), which helps you set up the R2R simulator.
 And then conduct the following instructions.

 The easiest way to integrate these object infomation into your project is to preload all the objects bounding box/label/visible_pos with the **loadObjProposals()** function as in the eval.py file.
 Then you can access visible objects using ScanID_ViewpointID as key.
-You can use any referring expression methods to get matched objects with an instruction
+You can use any referring expression methods to get matched objects with an instruction.

 <h2 id='resformat'>Result file format</h2>

 Just add the "'predObjId': int value" pair into your navigation results.
 That's it!
 Below is a toy sample:

 ```
 [
   {